shtaif/Qyu/README.md

 q.pause();
 // Queue some jobs here...
 q.resume();
-// Now instance will run the job queue again normally!
+// Only now the instance will start executing the jobs that have been added above!
 ```

 #### instance#empty()